ViswanathaSwamy-PK-TechSkillz-Academy/learn-go-lang/documentation/README.md

 > 1. Constants, Constant Expression, Iota
 > 1. Pointers
 > 1. Functions - Take arguments, and returns nothing
-> 1. Functions - Take arguments, same type can ignore mentioning for each variables
+> 1. Functions - Take arguments, multiple arguments of same type, and returns nothing

 ### Session 4

+> 1. If/Else
+> 1. For Loops, break
 > 1. Functions - Take no arguments, and returns value
 > 1. Functions - Take no arguments, and returns multiple values
 > 1. Functions - Take arguments, and returns value